pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

 --------------
 To save the model checkpoints at the end of the training, if your model is larger than to fit into one gpu (e.g 3B and above), setting the FullStateDictConfig to to stream the model states to cpu,and using FSDP.state_dict_type context manager as shown below would help to avoid OOM errors.
 This, will stream model state dicts to CPU on each rank where on rank0 all the states dicts will be aggregated to build the full model state dict.

+This can be added in 2.4 to the FSDP wrapper:

 .. code-block:: python